AlteredAiEigen/AlteredAi/README.md

 - we provide apis to get data directly in form of numpy array and Tensors (pytorch & tensorflow), which can be feeded directly to Algorithms for training.
 - No need to store / load data from folders / files for pre-processing.
 - Basic essential preprocessing is already done.
-- More preprocessing can also be done directly on these provided Tensors with AlteredAi or Torch or Tensorflow.
+- More preprocessing can also be done directly on these provided Tensors with AlteredAi or Torch or Tensorflow or Ivy.
 - ML code written with  AlteredAi can be converted to any framework.
 We are building on top of ivy.

 ## Install